AlonEirew/bm25-lucene-service/README.md

 # BM25 Lucene Service
-This project is a light weight service that wrap Lucene java implementation for non-java languages.<br/>
+This project provides a lightweight service that wrap Lucene java implementation, for use from non-java languages.<br/>
-The API provides access via HTTP calls to Lucene strong indexing and BM25 search capabilities on large data collection.
+The API provides access via HTTP calls to Lucene strong indexing and BM25 search capabilities.
+Specially, for querying a large scale documents or passages collection.

 ## Table Of Contents